 I bought my first Marimo or what I thought to be a moss ball, a couple of years ago at the pet store when I purchased a fish.
-It resided in the tank with my beta fish tank and it lived happily for a while.
-I had no idea how to take care of this small green sphere and I remember it disintegrated and I really don’t know why that happened.
+It resided in the tank with my beta fish and it lived for a while.
+I had no idea how to take care of this small green sphere.
+It disintegrated and I don’t know why that happened.
+Did the fish eat it?
 Anyway…….

 Try, try again…

 I decided to try again.
 At the same time, I also decided to learn as much about these small green balls as I could.
 In the process, I found out that they can live for over 100 years.
 I was sad it had died under my care.
 So here we go again, and I will do better this time.
 I bought a new Marimo when I was in the pet store a couple of weeks ago.